This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Private taxis are also available to hire anywhere you want to go for a reasonable price.
 You can book private taxis in Cambodia through both CamboTicket and 12GoAsia.

 Surprisingly hiring a taxi in Cambodia isn’t much more expensive than booking a bus if you have 3-4 people sharing the cost of the taxi.
 If you have fewer than 3 people traveling then check out the Facebook group Taxi Share Cambodia to find open seats in shared private cars.

 Should you move to Cambodia?

 Phnom Penh is one of the best values for money in Southeast Asia.
+The cost of living in Cambodia has never been better.
 It is a city primed for opportunity and will best be enjoyed by those with an adventurous spirit and open mind looking to immerse themselves in a new culture, while still enjoying many comforts of the western world.